loksland/choppy/README.md

 the extension.
 Optionally put {s} in your file name / path to customize where the file size is placed in the output.
 If size set then any scale props will be overwritten and ignored.
+All sizes will be added to the output as if additional layercomps were created for each size.
 - **sizeDef%Name%** (string)
 Optionally define individual sizes or groups of sizes by shorthand name.
 These can reference other sizes.
 Eg: